fanderse/fanderse.github.io/index.md

 I love to dive into the complexity of social systems and to solve tough problems.

 ### My Story
 After finishing my M.A.
 Sociology with distinction in 2020, I went on a four year sabbatical from academic life.
 I worked as a business analyst, marketing assistant, co-working space manager, and, since I love the outdoors and nature, founded my own gardening business.
 I worked part-time, full-time, was self-employed, and a freelancer - I experienced "the labor market" from inside and outside.
 Oh, and I am also a certified meditation teacher.
-Now I gather all my real-world experiences and take them back to academia to become an research all things work, careers, and labor markets.
+Now I gather all my real-world experiences and take them back to academia to research all things work, careers, and labor markets.

 After all, researching, writing, and analyzing data are the most enjoyable tasks I have found so far.
 Tell me if you know something more interesting!